Machina-Labs/machine_learning_HW2/README.md

 - Evaluation scripts and a report with quantitative results and visual comparisons.
 - Integration with Metrology Applications
 - Use synthetic data to train or augment a defect detection model.
+- Please provide dependencies such as (requirements.txt,... ) for you project
 ## Submission
 In order to submit the assignment, do the following:
 1. Navigate to GitHub's project import page: [https://github.com/new/import](https://github.com/new/import)